srt1104/agilemorph-assignment/README.md

 - Open VS Code and in the VS Code command pallette, search for the command "Dev Containers: Open Folder in Container..." and provide the path to the locally cloned repo.

+- Create a .env file and copy the .env.example file contents into it.

 - Once the devcontainer opens, run the following commands in the container terminal to get the project up and running:
     ```
     python init_db.py